crackerjacques/SRT2RX/README.md

 # SRT2RX
-convert .srt file to iZotope RX Marker/Region List file It would be useful to remove the rereading of the lines with AI transcription (e.g. Whisper).
+convert .srt file to iZotope RX Marker/Region List file It would be useful to remove the rereading of the lines with AI transcription (e.g. OpenAI Whisper).

 # How to Use